lauccode/config/README.md

 Connect to existing kakoune session :
 `kak -c <session number>`

+Use `:kill` in kak to kill the server in use.

 ### Vertical block selection
 [s-c] and [a+s-C] are the way to go for a similar to block selection functionality
 #### All the file